VemundFredriksen/Computer-Vision-For-Municipality-Road-Maintenance/webapp/README.md

 ### Run the testing framework in headless mode

-You may run the test runner (browser) in headless mode, exeucting all the tests, taking all the screenshots and videos by running the command "npm run cypress:run"
+You may run the test runner (browser) in headless mode, executing all the tests, taking all the screenshots and videos by running the command "npm run cypress:run"